What is a REDDI Report?

 REDDI Report, What is it and how can it be used against you?
 For those of you who have never heard of a REDDI report, it stands for Report Every Drunk Driver Immediately.
 A REDDI report is a way that citizens can report drunk drivers to law enforcement.

 How does this impact DUI cases in Colorado?
 Does this give law enforcement enough probable cause for a traffic stop based off of a REDDI report?
-REDDI reports can be used a legal justification for law enforcement to investigate a traffic stop for a possible DUI if the person who make the report is deemed “reliable.”
+REDDI reports can be used a legal justification for law enforcement to investigate a traffic stop for a possible DUI if the person who makes the report is deemed “reliable.”

 How do officers determine who is reliable?